flint-xf-fan/MLDA-Workshop/README.md

-# Repor for Deep Learning Workshops
+# Repo for Deep Learning Workshops
 * sponsored by EEE AI Lab
 * This repo may refer to online materials/MOOCs and it is for educational purpose only.